Rudolf I of Bohemia

 Rudolf I (c.
 1282 – 3/4 July 1307), also known as Rudolf of Habsburg, was a member of the House of Habsburg, the King of Bohemia and titular King of Poland from 1306 until his death.
-He was also Duke of Austria and Styria from 1298.
+He was also Duke of Austria (as Rudolf III) and Styria from 1298.

 Early life

 Rudolf was the eldest son of Duke Albert I of Austria and his wife Elizabeth of Gorizia-Tyrol, thereby the grandson of King Rudolf I of Germany.
 After lengthy struggles with Adolf of Nassau, his father was elected King of Germany in 1298 and vested sixteen-year-old Rudolf as a co-ruler with the Austrian hereditary lands of the Habsburg dynasty.
 According to the Treaty of Rheinfelden, Rudolf acted as regent on behalf of his younger brothers Frederick the Fair and Leopold I.

 On 25 May 1300 King Albert I arranged his marriage with Blanche, a daughter of King Philip III of France.
 The intended union failed as the couple's son and daughter died young and Blanche herself died, probably after a miscarriage, in 1305.
 Rudolf accompanied his father on his 1304 expedition against King Wenceslaus II of Bohemia, who had placed his son Wenceslaus III on the Hungarian throne after the Árpád dynasty died out in 1301 with the death of King Andrew III.